trueos/sysadm-docs/client_handbook/sysadmclient.rst

 .. figure:: images/login5.png
    :scale: 100%

-   : |trueos| Login Screen with PersonaCrypt
+   |trueos| Login Screen with PersonaCrypt

-.. note:: When stealth sessions have been configured, PersonaCrypt users will still be displayed in the login menu, even if their USB device is not inserted.
+.. note:: When stealth sessions have been configured, PersonaCrypt users are still displayed in the login menu, even if their USB device is not inserted.
 This is to allow those users the option to instead login using a stealth session.